PyAugusta/intermediate_python/decorators.md

 ## Challenge #

 Often, when you're working on your coding project, you may find yourself wondering how long individual functions take to run.
-Write a decorator that get's the time before and after a function runs, then prints out the difference in seconds.
+Write a decorator that gets the time before and after a function runs, then prints out the difference in seconds.

 Some hints: